there4/fogbugz-php-cli/README.md

       login       Establish a session with FogBugz
       logout      End the session with FogBugz
-      note        Leave a note on a case parent      View a Parent Case
+      note        Leave a note on a case open        Open a case in your local browser parent      View a Parent Case
       recent      Show cases you've recently worked on. resolve     Resolve a case